Douwe Kiela: Hugging Face

 After leaving Meta, Kiela served as Head of Research at Hugging Face.

 Contextual AI

 In 2023, Kiela co-founded Contextual AI with Amanpreet Singh, another former researcher at Facebook AI Research and Hugging Face.
 The Mountain View-based company develops a platform for building grounded AI agents for enterprises, focusing on applications in technology, semiconductor, logistics, finance, and media sectors.

 Contextual AI raised $20 million in seed funding in June 2023, led by Bain Capital Ventures.
 In August 2024, the company completed an $80 million Series A funding round led by Greycroft, with participation from Bezos Expeditions, NVentures (Nvidia), HSBC Ventures, and Snowflake Ventures, among others.

+In May 2026, Kiela joined Google DeepMind as part of a licensing agreement between Google and Contextual AI under which more than 20 Contextual AI researchers joined DeepMind.
+Following his departure, Jay Chen became interim CEO of Contextual AI.

 Academic roles

 Douwe Kiela serves as an adjunct professor in Symbolic Systems at Stanford University.
-In a 2023 interview with the Stanford Daily, he commented on the development of Alpaca, a low-cost instruction-finetuned model based on Meta’s LLaMA, and emphasized the importance of open academic research in large language models.
+In a 2023 interview with the Stanford Daily, he commented on the development of Alpaca, a low-cost instruction-finetuned model based on Meta's LLaMA, and emphasized the importance of open academic research in large language models.